Other / mixed grade configuration · Atlanta, GA

 How many students attend Doraville United Elementary School?

 Doraville United Elementary School has 1,003 students enrolled.
-It is a other school in Atlanta, GA.
+It is a public school in Atlanta, GA.

 What is the student-teacher ratio at Doraville United Elementary School?